[DISCLOSURE: Cards from our partners are mentioned below.]

 Benefits of the JCPenney Credit Card

 Every time you use your JCPenney credit card, you receive one point for every $1 you spend.
 When you reach 200 points, you receive a $10 coupon to use on your next purchase.
-There is a limit of 2,000 points that you can earn on any purchase, regardless of how much you spend.
+There is a limit of 2,000 points that you can earn on a single purchase, regardless of how much you spend.
 Keep in mind, also, that because this card is a closed-loop credit card, you will only be able to use it at JCPenney stores and at Sephora stores located inside JCPenney.

 Depending on how much money you spend, you can reach different status levels.
 If you spend less than $499 in a year, then you are at Basic status.
 As a Basic member, you will receive a gift on your birthday and bonus coupons throughout the year.
+Cardmembers can also receive special financing on certain purchases.

-If you spend between $500 and $999 during the year, you will receive Gold status.
+If you spend between $500 and $999 during a calendar year, you will receive Gold status.
 As a Gold cardholder, you will receive all the benefits of a Basic member, plus you receive a few other perks each year, including six special coupons and an additional passbook of coupons.
 You will also be able to take part in a JCPenney “pick your own day” sale.
 With this sale you can pick four days throughout the year to save 15% off a purchase of your choice.

 About Store Credit Cards